 Individuals who hold shares in an Austrian company receive capital income which is taxed at 27.5%.
-Profits earned by the GmbH itself are subject to corporate income tax at a flat rate of 24% (to be reduced to 23% from 2024).
+Profits earned by the GmbH itself are subject to corporate income tax at a flat rate of 23%.

 Partnership & joint ventures

 Investments in real estate are also often made on a collective basis by several legal entities and/or individuals.
 For Austrian tax purposes, there is no distinction between the taxation of partnerships and joint ventures.